top of page

 I Support Ukraine

-The Royal Air Force took over control of all British Forces in Iraq in October 1922, requiring a bigger RAF station than its HQ in Baghdad West.
+The Royal Air Force took over control of all British Forces in Iraq in October 1922, requiring a bigger RAF station than its old HQ in Baghdad West.
 The new site was in the south of the city, seven miles east of Baghdad West, on the eastern bank of the River Tigris, and was named RAF Hinaidi.
-To protect the low-lying land from flooding, a bund was constructed around the perimeter of the cantonment, eight and a quarter miles in length with an area of 2,500 acres.
+To protect the low-lying land from flooding, a bund was constructed around the perimeter of the cantonment, eight and a quarter miles in length covering an area of 2,500 acres.
 RAF Hinaidi was operational from 1921 until January 1938, by which time all British operations had been moved to RAF Dhibban, later renamed RAF Habbaniya.

 Throughout the operational life of RAF Hinaidi, most British servicemen and women from all arms of the British Forces who died in Southern Iraq were buried at the Hinaidi RAF Peace Cemetery, located at the south-western corner of the RAF cantonment.
-The land upon which RAF Hinaidi stood was handed over to the Iraqi government in January 1938 with the exception of the cemetery which remained the property of the British Ministry of defence, with the cemetery to be maintained in perpetuity by the Imperial War Graves Commission, name later changed to the Commonwealth War Graves Commission.
+The land upon which RAF Hinaidi stood was handed over to the Iraqi government in January 1938 with the exception of the cemetery which remained the property of the British Ministry of Defence, the cemetery to be maintained in perpetuity by the Imperial War Graves Commission, name later changed to the Commonwealth War Graves Commission.
 Sadly, over the next eighty years, the cemetery (since renamed the Ma'Asker Al Raschid RAF Cemetery or more simply the Rasheed Cemetery) containing 299* graves gradually fell into disrepair and by 1975 was abandoned altogether by the CWGC (click HERE for a timeline of the cemetery).

-I have been informed by the Area Director Africa & Asia at the CWGC (Jan 2024) that a site survey has been carried out at the Ma'asker Cemetery.
-This will enable the CWGC and the MoD to determine the scope and timing of the next phase of restoration.
-Watch this space . . . . . . .
+I was informed by the Area Director Africa & Asia at the CWGC in January 2024 that a site survey had been carried out at the Ma'asker Cemetery.
+This will enable the CWGC and the MoD to determine the scope and timing of the next phase of restoration, though nothing has happened yet.

 I have added pages on my website for the two recent enquiries from descendants of British servicemen who died in Iraq and were buried at the Ma'Asker Al Raschid cemetery.
 The first was from Dawn Rundle, great niece of the late LAC Ernest Guy Rosevaere, who was serving at the Armoured Car Division HQ at RAF Hinaidi at the time of his death in 1922.
 Dawn expressed her deep concern regarding the dreadful state of the cemetery and provided me with several photos as well as journals and letters written by Guy's commanding officer, Wing Commander Harold Primrose.
 They make compelling reading.
 Click HERE to be directed to the website page for Ernest Rosevaere.
 The second enquiry was from Claire Connolly, who is researching the history of her grandfather's brother who served in No: 5 Armoured Car Company and was killed in an armoured car accident in northern Iraq back in 1925.
 Click HERE to be directed to the website page for Sidney Kerslake.